mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Aramis is a mess of small mid–tech societies.

 The mainland is home to the majority of the population.
-There are several states along the coastal strip, mostly known as ‘claves (corrupted from enclave) and usually named for their founders.
+There are several states along the coastal strip, mostly known as 'claves (corrupted from enclave) and usually named for their founders.
 These are independent and often unfriendly if not downright hostile to one another.
-Each ‘clave consists of a few small towns or a couple of larger ones, surrounded by an area of villages and farms.
+Each 'clave consists of a few small towns or a couple of larger ones, surrounded by an area of villages and farms.

 Inland is a wide outback region which is thinly populated and has